 high school students who have been academically accepted to SUNY Delhi with a 90 or

-above GPA to apply for the Presidential Scholarship.
+above GPA to apply for a Presidential Scholarship.
 This unique full-tuition scholarship (less TAP), including mandatory fees, is provided to students who maintain

 a 3.3 GPA while pursuing their studies at SUNY Delhi.